Content

 7

 By default, helperSet contains 4 helpers defined in Symfony\Component\Console\Application.
-You can add more helpers, if need them.
+You can add your own helpers to the helperSet.

 console: